AscentionOne/BestArchitectureChallenge/README.md

 # 😁 About Me

-Hi, I am 陳廣恩.
-You can call me Ken.
-I am working as a full-time Flutter developer at Foxconn(鴻海).
+Hi, I am Ken.
+I am working as a full-time Flutter developer at Foxconn.
 Currently, I am actively working on two projects that are fully written in Flutter.
 One is mobile and the other is a web application.

 I hope everyone is doing well during the pandemic.😊